MicrosoftDocs/win32/desktop-src/Bluetooth/bluetooth-and-wsalookupservicebegin-for-service-discovery.md

 ---
 title: Bluetooth and WSALookupServiceBegin for Service Discovery
-description: To discover the existence of a particular service on a Bluetooth server, clients use the WSALookupServiceBegin, WSALookupServiceNext, and WSALookupServiceEnd functions. ms.assetid: 'd9961600-cdca-42ec-92eb-118b8186ed2e'
+description: To discover the existence of a particular service on a Bluetooth server, clients use the WSALookupServiceBegin, WSALookupServiceNext, and WSALookupServiceEnd functions. ms.assetid: d9961600-cdca-42ec-92eb-118b8186ed2e
+keywords:
-keywords: ["Bluetooth and WSALookupServiceBegin for Service Discovery Bluetooth"]
+- Bluetooth and WSALookupServiceBegin for Service Discovery Bluetooth ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Bluetooth and WSALookupServiceBegin for Service Discovery